debadattabehera169/Devops-assinment/README.md

-All most necessary Devops toolkits are written here.
+All  necessary Devops toolkits are written here.